COVID-19 gives rise to unprecedented and evolving new processes and requirements.

 Whether you are conducting an initial interview, providing ILA, or taking an affidavit or instructions to draft a will, here are some steps to consider to reduce the risk of a negligence claim:

 Now more than ever checklists are a critical tool in effectively managing and communicating with your client.
 Consider having your client complete an initial client questionnaire and provide you with any relevant documents before your meeting.
 Review the completed questionnaire and other documents before your intake meeting to be in a better position to effectively communicate with your client.
 Also use a checklist during the virtual meeting to remind yourself of the questions to ask and areas to consider.
 The checklist can also be used to form a record of what was discussed.
-The Law Society has produced a number of helpful checklists including: Best practices for video-conferencing, LIF Annotated ILA Checklist, Family Practice Interview, Will Maker-Interview, Will Drafting, and Practice Checklists Manual.
+The Law Society has produced a number of helpful checklists including: Using video-conferencing technology: guidance and professional obligations, LIF Annotated ILA Checklist, Family Practice Interview, Will Maker-Interview, Will Drafting, and Practice Checklists Manual.

 Make sure everyone has consented to proceed by video conference.
 While many are comfortable with video conferencing some clients may be uncomfortable disclosing personal information this way.
 Also consider if the legal work is too complex to accomplish only by virtual client meetings.
 If there is no concern about delay, it may be advisable to put off the completion of the legal work until you are able to have face-to-face meetings.
 If you proceed, take the time to make sure everyone can see and hear everyone else and that the audio and video feeds are stable.